GTK: Development

 GTK is mainly developed by The GNOME Project, which also develops the GNOME Development Platform and the GNOME Desktop Environment.

-GTK development is loosely managed.
-Discussion chiefly occurs on several public mailing lists.
+GTK is mainly written in C. Many language bindings are available.

 GNOME developers and users gather at an annual GNOME Users And Developers European Conference GUADEC meeting to discuss GNOME's current state and future direction.
 GNOME incorporates standards and programs from freedesktop.org to better interoperate with other desktops.

-GTK is mainly written in C. Many language bindings are available.

-On 1 September 2016 a post on the GTK development blog denoted, among other things, the future numbering scheme of GTK.
-GTK version 3.22, released in Autumn 2016, was planned to be the last 3.x release, although version 3.24 followed in Fall 2018 with the delay of GTK 4.

-The development of GTK 4 used version names 3.90, 3.92, etc. until the first GTK 4.0 stable release was launched in December 2020.
-Despite the first stable GTK 4 release, some applications using GTK still rely on GTK 2.
-For example, as of January 2022, GIMP is still being ported to GTK 3.
+Many GNOME applications have been ported to GTK 4, which was released in December 2020, however some still use GTK+ 3 (GIMP being a major one).

 Build automation

+The master branch of GTK utilizes Meson for its build automation.
 GTK (and GNOME, GLib, etc.) formerly utilized the GNU Build System (named Autotools) as the build automation system of choice.

-Since 14 Aug 2017, the master branch of GTK has been built with Meson, and the Autotools build system files have been dropped.
+Since August 14, 2017, the Autotools build system files have been dropped.

 Criticism

 The most common criticism of GTK is the lack of backward-compatibility in major updates, most notably in the application programming interface (API) and theming.
+The result is that application developers or theme developers have to rewrite parts of their code to make it work with a newer version of GTK.

-The compatibility breaks between minor releases during the GTK 3.x development cycle was explained by Benjamin Otte as due to strong pressures to innovate, such as providing the features modern users expect and supporting the increasingly influential Wayland display server protocol.
+The compatibility breaks between minor releases during the GTK 3.x development cycle was explained in 2013 by Benjamin Otte as due to strong pressures to innovate, such as providing the features modern users expect and supporting the increasingly influential Wayland display server protocol.
 With the release of GTK 4, the pressure from the need to innovate will have been released and the balance between stability and innovation will tip toward stability.
 Similarly, recent changes to theming are specifically intended to improve and stabilise that part of the API, meaning some investment now should be rewarded later.
+However, in 2025, GTK 5 is described in the official documentation as "a major new version of GTK that breaks both API and ABI compared to GTK 4.x.", like GTK 3 and 4.